mbunge/mbunge.github.io/_posts/2015-10-10-building-applications-with-existing-components.markdown

 	<p>These tools are a set of small tight cgi binaries written in C.</p>
 </blockquote>

-We know a lot of big and micro-frameworks, components.
-All these lines has to be written to solve a problem.
+There are a lot of macro-frameworks, micro-frameworks, components.
+All these lines has to be written to solve a problem: __Building applications on top of PHP.__ We want to save time and work efficent, we want to use well tested and integrated components to create our applications.
-Building applications on top of PHP.
-You could also write your own application framework with plain PHP.
+__We want to use the power of the open source community to be reach our goal faster and share our results and experience with the open source community.__

 ## The basic lifecycle

-I want to build a basic application by using existing components, without a specific framework.
+We want to build a basic application by using existing components, without a specific framework.
 All these frameworks do have advantages and disadvantages.
 We want to use only the best solutions, which fits our needs.

 An application could be everything.
 A small RSS-Reader, a command-line-tool, cron-worker, Webshop, Blog,